 Homework Policy for Parents & High School Students

-In order to ensure students are optimally benefitting from their enrollment at Math Project’s high school courses, students and their parents are required to read and sign the following homework policies BEFORE their child’s first session in the program.
-We implement these rules to help students with key life skills, such as time management, work organization, setting priorities, meeting deadlines and above all, taking responsibility for their studies.
-As such, all high school students are required to abide by the following policies:
+In order to ensure students are optimally benefitting from their enrollment at Math Project, parents are required to read and sign the following homework policies BEFORE registering their child.
+We implement these rules to equip students with key life skills, such as time management, work organization, setting priorities, meeting deadlines and above all, taking responsibility for their studies.
+As such, all parents and students are required to abide by the following policies:

 - Students are expected to complete the assigned homework on time and to the best of their abilities.
 They must show steps and follow the instructor’s guidelines.

-- Homework completion entails attempting and showing steps for each and every question in the assigned worksheet or exercise by the instructor, unless specified otherwise by the instructor.
-Even if the concept is not so clear, the student must try to attempt using the examples provided in class.
-Failure to so is deemed incomplete homework.
+- Homework completion entails attempting each and every question in the assigned worksheet or exercise, unless specified otherwise by the instructor.
+Even if the concept is not so clear, the student must try to attempt using the examples provided in class or by joining Math Project’s free drop-in sessions, Math Aid Hours.
+Failure to do so is deemed incomplete homework.

-- The instructors inform the students about the weekly homework due within the first hour of the Math Project session.
-It is the student’s responsibility to work with the instructor during the session to develop clarity of homework concepts.
+- While Math Project teachers do their best to make learning during the sessions as interactive and effective as possible, it is also the student’s responsibility to work with the instructor during the session to develop clarity of homework concepts.

 - The student must let the instructor or Math Project administration know during the session if he or she is struggling with a concept and does not feel prepared to do the assigned homework.

 - Academic integrity is an essential component to student learning.
 Students are expected to submit original work for all evaluations, and are responsible for ensuring that issues of plagiarism, cheating, copying, etc. are avoided.

 - In the event that a student is unable to complete the assigned homework, it is the parent’s responsibility to email Math Project at email@example.com providing justification with documentation.
 A text message, a phone call or an email from a parent are not acceptable.